markstanl/github-readme-philosophical-quotes/README.md

 ## Overview
-The philosophical quotes generator is an API that allows you to add a philosophical quote image into your GitHub README, such as this one
+The philosophical quotes generator is an API that allows you to add a philosophical quote image to your GitHub README.
+It is important to note that just because a quote is included in the generator, doesn't necessarily mean that I agree wholeheartedly with the position that the philosopher is taking.

-DOWN FOR MAINTINENCE
+For many, the quote is simply well-written and is important in the history of philosophy.

 <p align="center">
   <img src="assets/media/Quote Image.jpg" alt="Icon"/>